TheExcitedTech/OpenBOR_PLUS/README.md

  # OpenBOR PLUS

+ Point of this fork is to try to get the Android version to accept additional parameters to select a game and load it directly from a front loader/command line.

+ Can be compiled but the extras argument is currently not working.

 OpenBOR PLUS is an advanced version of official OpenBOR.<br>
 OpenBOR is a continuation of the Beats Of Rage 2D game engine, which was originally created by the wonderful folks over at [Senile Team](http://www.senileteam.com).